 The loess deposits will be treated with thermal-enhanced SVE using ISTD Treatment areas established in the RD are shown in Figures 3, and 8 to 10.
 The total treatment area (TA) encompasses nearly 1.25 acres; the treatment interval will incorporate the loess and underlying sandy clay.
-Based on results from the RDI, CVOC concentrations in the upper five feet of soil in the treatment areas are below RGs.
-Therefore, five feet bgs will be the upper limit of the treatment interval.
+Based on the initial review of results from the RDI, CVOC concentrations in the upper five feet of soil in the treatment areas were below RGs.
+Therefore, five feet bgs was selected as the upper limit of the treatment interval.
 In most areas, the treatment interval will extend to approximately five feet above the sand-gravelly sand layer of the fluvial deposits at a depth of 30 to 35 feet bgs.
 Cross-sections showing the depth of the loess and sandy clay and the treatment interval are shown in Figures 11 to 16; TA-1D is not included because of its small size.
 The treatment interval in TA-1A is 20 feet based on shallow limits of contamination observed in the RDI.
 The treatment depth in the other areas is 30 feet.
+After completion of the Source Areas RD, the RD contractor determined that there were three RDI borings where CVOC concentrations exceeded the RGs above five feet bgs; the RDI borings were 32B in TA-1 and 3D and 3E in TA-3.
+Treatment of these areas with thermal-enhanced SVE would not be cost-effective.
+Shallow confirmation samples will be collected at these three locations.
+ET&D is the likely response if further remedial action is required for these shallow areas based on evaluation of confirmation sample results as described in Section 4.5.4.

-A conceptual design was developed by the contractor, TerraTherm[®], as part of the RD process based on soil data and RGs for Dunn Field.
-Following notice to proceed, TerraTherm will prepare a detailed work plan to be reviewed and approved by e2M prior to the onset of construction activities.
+A conceptual design was developed by the contractor, TerraTherm^{κ}, as part of the RD process based on soil data and RGs for Dunn Field.
+Following notice to proceed, TerraTherm will prepare a detailed work plan to be reviewed and approved by $e^{2}M$ prior to the onset of construction activities.

 TerraTherm will provide a turn-key service, including project design, installation, operation, and maintenance.
-Oversight and reporting of the thermal-enhanced SVE operations will be provided by the $e^{2}M$ task manager.
+Oversight and reporting of the thermal-enhanced SVE operations will be provided by the e2M task manager.
 The subsections below describe mobilization and site preparation activities and a general description of thermal-enhanced SVE.